msp-strath/three-times/content/basics/expressions.md

 key places
-(the RHS when creating variables, test position of conditionals, et cetera).
+(the RHS when creating variables, test position of conditionals,
+*et cetera*).

-Functional programs are *expression* based, and pure.
+Functional programs are *expression* based, and *pure*.

-Purity means that our code is 'side-effect' free, and we cannot interact with the outside world.
+Where purity means that our code is 'side-effect' free, and we cannot interact with the outside world.

 Taking an early break from 'Three Times`,